Political Science 3300

 "Diversity Paradox": Recent scholarly findings and criticisms:

-The findings of the well known Harvard University
+The findings of the well known Harvard

-political scientist, Robert
+University political scientist, Robert

-D. Putnam,
+D.

-discussion and criticism.
-For an overview of Robert D. Putnam's
+have evoked much discussion and criticism.
+For an overview

-study and the views of his critics on the question of diversity,
+of Robert D. Putnam's recent study and the views of his critics on

 Michael

-Jonas/The Downside of Diversity/International Herald Tribune
+Downside of Diversity/International Herald Tribune August

-August 05, 2007
+05, 2007

 "It has become increasingly popular to speak of racial and ethnic